 01 of 03

 Cats are funny creatures.
-Most don't like anything touching their whiskers, and really, that's understandable.
-Those long facial protrusions are extremely sensitive.
+Most don't like anything touching their whiskers, and really, that's understandable—those long facial protrusions are extremely sensitive.
 Felines can even detect slight changes in the breeze with their whiskers.
-They also detect air currents, which, along with their excellent night vision, helps them navigate around objects in the darkness.

-Given this sensitivity, it's no wonder that most cats don't like things touching their whiskers.
-That includes small food and water bowls.
+Given this sensitivity, it's no wonder that most cats don't like things touching their whiskers, and that includes small food and water bowls.
 If you provide a large, wide bowl from which your cat can drink without rubbing his whiskers against the side, you might notice an increase in his water consumption.

-Personally, I also prefer stainless steel for my cats' water bowls.
-It's easy to clean thoroughly and doesn't cause a chin rash like some plastics.
-It's one of their most basic supplies.
+Pick up a wide stainless steel water bowl for your cat.
+It's easy to clean thoroughly and doesn't cause a chin rash like some plastic bowls.

 02 of 03